 Terrain-corrected gravity data are inverted to recover a 3D distribution of density contrast.
-The contrast is referenced to the density at which the terrain correction is applied.
+The contrast is referenced to the density at which the terrain correction is applied (2.67 g/cm).
 Topography is included in the inversion.
 The models are produced using the UBC-GIF inversion GRAV3D code (Appendix 3).

-2.2.
+3.1.2.
 Magnetic Modelling

 Total Field Magnetic data are inverted for a 3D susceptibility model of the earth using the UBC-GIF MAG3D inversion code (Appendix 3).
 The correct inducing field parameters are needed as well as the data.
-The assumption has been made that no self-demagnetization or remanent magnetization effects are present.
+The assumption has been made that no self-demagnetization or remanent magnetization effects are present (see Appendix 5 for further discussion).
 Topography is included in the inversions.
-The character of the recovered model is determined by a versatile model objective function based on L2 (smooth) measures.